Skip to content

 Beatrix Potter and the Lake District

-Beatrix’s love of the Lake District inspired her to create some of her most famous tales, become a prominent member of the farming community and a fierce campaigner on local conservation issues.
+Beatrix’s love of the Lake District inspired her to create some of her most famous tales.
+She became a prominent member of the farming community and a fierce campaigner on local conservation issues.

 While she was passionate about preserving a way of life, she was an astute and forward-thinking businesswoman, not afraid of making changes where necessary.
 Beatrix purchased a considerable amount of land in the Lake District and was advised by local solicitor William Heelis who she met in Hawkshead and later married.